GuanceCloud/guance-docs/docs/en/real-user-monitoring/generate-metrics.md

 - Measurement: Set the name of the measurement where the metric is stored
 - Metric: Set the name of the metric.
 Metric names cannot be duplicated.
 Multiple metrics can be added.

-**Step 4:** After completing the generation rule, click OK to complete the generation of indicator rules and start data collection.
+**Step 4:** After completing the generation rule, click OK to complete the generation of metric rules and start data collection.

 All the added rules will be displayed in the Generate Metric interface.
 Users can "Enable/Disable", "Open in Metric Analysis", "Open in Metric Management", "Edit" and "Delete" operations.